The application deadline for UCs and CSUs is November 30th 2021.

 FULLERTON COLLEGE (College Readiness Program)

-- At this time students will be eligible to apply for Counseling 100.
-Counseling 100 covers students' College Orientation and will provide one free transferable unit.
-This will allow students to register before new students with 0 units in the Fall 2019.
+- In order to receive priority registration, we recommend seniors planning to attend FCC take a Counseling 140 course.
+Counseling 140 covers students' College Orientation and will provide a 0.5 transferable unit.
+This will allow students to register before new students with 0 units in the Fall 2021.
+Students can view available Counseling 140 courses here and sign up following these steps.

 SANTIAGO CANYON COLLEGE